 Pulmonary-renal syndromes are almost always caused by an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more .
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .

 Diagnostic testing involves urinalysis, blood tests for certain proteins (antibodies) that indicate the body is reacting to its own tissues, and sometimes analysis of tissue from a lung or a kidney.

-Treatment requires corticosteroids and often cyclophosphamide (a chemotherapy drug) or rituximab and other drugs that suppress the body's immune system.
+Treatment requires corticosteroids and often cyclophosphamide (a chemotherapy drug) or rituximab and other medications that suppress the body's immune system.

 An important function of the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more is fighting off infections.
-To do this, the immune system recognizes microorganisms as foreign to the person and produces proteins ( antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) that join with the microorganisms so they can be removed from the body.
+To do this, the immune system recognizes microorganisms as foreign to the person and produces proteins (antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) that bind to the microorganisms so they can be removed from the body.
 In autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , the body mistakenly reacts against a person's own tissues as if they were foreign.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , the body mistakenly reacts against a person's own tissues as if they were foreign.
 In autoimmune disorders that involve the lungs, the immune system attacks and damages lung tissue.
-Autoimmune disorders that affect the lungs also often affect other organs, particularly the kidneys.
+Autoimmune disorders that affect the lungs often affect other organs, such as the kidneys.